THE TRINITY FUND

 Dinner, drinks, dancing, and silent and live auction.
 A limited number of tickets are sold.

 - Live auction features one-of-a-kind experiences and items

 - Silent auction treasures include getaways, experiences, home items, gifts for men, women, and children, and more

-- If you are interested in making a donation to the auction, please contact Leisy Ruddock, Director of Special Events and Alumni Relations, at 404-231-8119 or firstname.lastname@example.org.
+- If you are interested in making a donation to the auction, please contact Leisy Ruddock, Director of Special Events, at 404-231-8119 or firstname.lastname@example.org.

 When is Spotlight on Art?

 January 30 - February 4, 2023